 I guess I ask a lot of questions but I didn’t think Tammy really minded.
 I had a feeling the others weren’t human because we only ate dinner together every other night.
 Of course I always went to the kitchen when I was hungry so maybe they did too but I never saw them.

 I had been aboard the Jago for about three weeks already.
 Time seemed to fly by.
-During that time I would wander around or play cards with Rei, which I always lost, or some days I would just lie in the sky deck.
-That’s where Kiko always was when she wasn’t busy.
+During that time I would wander around or play cards with Rei, which I always lost at.
+Some days I would just lie in the sky deck; that’s where Kiko always was when she wasn’t busy.
 Yep, that’s right I just called her Kiko.
-It happened just a few days ago in the sky deck.
+It happened just a few days ago while we were lying in the sky deck.

 “Hey Akiko, would you mind if I made dinner tonight?
 I don’t know too many dishes but I’ve been practicing and I’d like to pull my weight somehow.”